Sandrineavida/ISCC-Notes/Readme.md

 ### 2.2 **Evidence Mapping (EM)**:

-These extracted features are transformed into mass functions using the Evidential Neural Network (ENN) as the EM module.
+Afterwards, these extracted features are transformed into mass functions using the Evidential Neural Network (ENN) as the EM module.

 ![alt text](ENN.jpg)

 The output mass functions represent evidence about the class of each voxel, resulting in a tensor of size 128x128x128x(K+1), where K+1 is the number of masses (one for each class $\theta_k$ and one for the frame of discernment $\Theta$).

-The figure above shows the structure of the ENN module, which consists of a prototype activation layer, a mass calculation layer, and a combination layer.
+The figure here shows the structure of the ENN model, which consists of a prototype activation layer, a mass calculation layer, and a combination layer.

 #### 2.2.1 Prototypes $p_i$ in the space of features extracted by the FE module

-Prototypes are obtained by running the k-means algorithm in the space of features extracted by the FE module; let's assume there are I prototypes: $p_1^t, \dots, p_I^t$.
+The prototypes used in an ENN are obtained by running the k-means algorithm in the space of features extracted by the FE module; assume there are I prototypes: $p_1^t, \dots, p_I^t$.

 ⨻ In this paper, I is set to 10 for the PET-CT lymphoma dataset and 20 for the multi-MRI BraTS2021 dataset.